ankidroid/Anki-Android/Development-Guide.md

 `card.html` can be copied to your PC for inspection.
 You should also consider copying the `collection.media` folder to help diagnose missing media errors

 ### Via Chrome Development Tools
 To look at the HTML & JavaScript live you can use [Chrome WebView Remote debugging](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/webviews).
+This also works on the [chromium-based Edge](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/remote-debugging/webviews#open-an-android-webview-in-devtools).

 * Ensure that AnkiDroid's setting: **Advanced - HTML/Javascript debugging** is enabled.
 * Open the reviewer with the card you want to inspect
 * [Enable USB Debugging](https://developer.android.com/studio/debug/dev-options) via the Android System Menu
 * Connect your PC and phone via USB cable
-* Using Chrome on the same PC, browse to: `chrome://inspect` and you should see the WebView on your phone/emulator.
+* Using Chrome on the same PC, browse to: `chrome://inspect` and you should see the WebView on your phone/emulator [for Edge, open:`edge://inspect/#devices`]
 * Click `Inspect` for that WebView and you'll get a full Chrome remote debugging console.

+You can also send Javascript commands from the remote console to the phone.

 ### Via Eruda Console for Mobile Browsers
 https://github.com/liriliri/eruda